orsenthil/Turtle-Invaders/README.md

 The [real python tutorial by Stephen Gruppetta](https://realpython.com/build-python-turtle-game-space-invaders-clone/) was followed to  create this game.
 The tutorial can be found

+## Commands

+Go Left
+Go Right

+Use Space To shoot the arrow

 ## Screen Shots

 ![2024-03-23_18-42](https://github.com/orsenthil/Turtle-Invaders/assets/332330/6a65222f-3035-4d9b-a567-86e4a734aa96)